Relational In-Context Learning via Synthetic Pre-training with Structural Prior: Abstract

 \section{Abstract}

 Relational Databases (RDBs) are the backbone of modern business, yet they lack foundation models comparable to those in text or vision.
-A key obstacle is that high-quality RDBs are private, scarce and structurally heterogeneous, making internet-scale pre-training infeasible.
-To overcome this data scarcity, We introduce \textbf{RDB-PFN}, the first relational foundation model trained purely via \textbf{synthetic data}.
-Inspired by Prior-Data Fitted Networks (PFNs) where synthetic data generated from Structural Causal Models (SCMs) enables reasoning on single tables, we design a \textbf{Relational Prior Generator} to create an infinite stream of diverse RDBs from scratch.
+A key obstacle is that high-quality RDBs are private, scarce, and structurally heterogeneous, making internet-scale pre-training infeasible.
+To overcome this data scarcity, we introduce \textbf{RDB-PFN}, the first relational foundation model trained purely via \textbf{synthetic data}.
+Inspired by Prior-Data Fitted Networks (PFNs), where synthetic data generated from Structural Causal Models (SCMs) enables reasoning on single tables, we design a \textbf{Relational Prior Generator} to create an infinite stream of diverse RDBs from scratch.
 Pre-training on \textbf{over 2 million} synthetic single-table and relational tasks, RDB-PFN learns to adapt to any new database instantly via genuine \textbf{in-context learning}.
-Experiments verify RDB-PFN achieves strong few-shot performance on 19 real-world relational prediction tasks, outperforming graph-based and single-table foundation-model baselines (given the same DFS-linearized inputs), while using a lightweight architecture and fast inference.
+Experiments show that RDB-PFN achieves strong few-shot performance on 19 real-world relational prediction tasks, outperforming state-of-the-art tabular foundation models evaluated on the same DFS-linearized inputs, while using a lightweight architecture and fast inference.
 The code is available at \href{https://github.com/MuLabPKU/RDBPFN}{https://github.com/MuLabPKU/RDBPFN}.